-The financial system is facing the gradual phasing out of the support measures introduced during the pandemic emergency.
-Traditional risks are likely to be exacerbated (credit, market, operational and liquidity risks).
-At the same time, the challenges posed by technological innovation and climate risks are significantly affecting the sustainability of business models, an issue intermediaries need to take into account when reviewing their strategic plans.
+In the current scenario, which is marked by great uncertainty due to ongoing geopolitical tensions, the risks to the banking system stem mainly from the weak economic phase and the impact of high interest rates, which affect borrowers' ability to repay and, therefore, the credit quality of banks.
+The prudential, accounting and organizational safeguards put in place by intermediaries against traditional risks (credit, market, operational, interest rate and liquidity risks) must continue to be monitored.
+At the same time, the challenges posed by technological innovation and climate risks are significantly affecting the sustainability of business models, an issue that intermediaries need to take into account when reviewing their strategic plans.

-The action plan fully integrates the Single Supervisory Mechanism planning and takes into account national priorities.
-It aims to increase the resilience of the banking and financial system in a challenging and ever-changing environment by monitoring the impact of current and future economic developments, updating regulations and the supervisory toolkit, and encouraging the financial system to adapt to the challenges posed by innovation
+The action plan fully integrates the Single Supervisory Mechanism (SSM) planning and the European Banking Authority's supervisory priorities.
+It takes into account national priorities and aims to increase the resilience of the banking and financial intermediation system in a challenging and ever-changing environment.
+Its actions aim to strengthen the monitoring and analysis of the impact of current and future economic developments, to update regulations and the supervisory toolkit, and to encourage the financial system to adapt to the challenges posed by innovation and the climate transition.

-- Update methodologies and tools for an ongoing monitoring of the Italian banking and financial system's capacity to absorb the impact of the pandemic and of the Russian-Ukrainian crisis on the economy, while assessing financial assets in a timely and correct way and maintaining a prudent and proactive approach to loan loss provisioning, risk management and credit policies - Closely monitor risks associated with technological innovation in the banking and financial system, supervise the digital transformation of the banking system, and direct the most innovative initiatives towards the Regulatory Sandbox - Continue to assess the business models of banks and financial intermediaries and analyse their technical profiles in the light of the ever-changing environment, with the aim of evaluating business sustainability in the medium term - Complete the projects aimed at improving the governance mechanisms of supervised entities and the quality and composition of decision-making bodies, including by using SupTech tools - Actively participate in the development of international and national banking and financial standards and regulations, with a special focus on the secondary loan market, covered bonds, crowdfunding and asset management
+- Develop up-to-date methodologies and tools for an ongoing monitoring of the Italian banking and financial system's capacity to manage the business impacts of the protracted uncertain economic environment, partly reflecting geopolitical tensions, while assessing financial assets in a timely and correct way and maintaining a prudent and proactive approach to loan loss provisioning, risk management and credit policies - Closely monitor risks associated with technological innovation in the banking

+- and financial system, supervise the digital transformation of the financial industry, complete the transposition of the Digital Operational Resilience Act (DORA) and MiCAR, and direct the most innovative initiatives towards the Regulatory Sandbox - of banks and financial intermediaries and analyse their technical profiles in the light of the ever-changing environment, with the aim of evaluating business sustainability in the medium term financial standards and regulations, with a special focus on the secondary loan market, crowdfunding, asset management, crypto-asset service providers and the operational implementation of international negotiations (e.g. 'Final Basel III')

+- Complete the projects aimed at improving the governance mechanisms of supervised entities and the quality and composition of decision-making bodies, including by using SupTech tools - Actively participate in the development of international and national banking and

-A specific section of the plan is dedicated to the Bank's activities in its role as a bank national resolution and crisis management authority.
+A specific section of the plan is dedicated to the Bank's activities in its role as a national resolution and crisis management authority.

-The entry into force of European regulations for a framework for the recovery and resolution of central counterparties (CCPs) requires all Member States to adopt measures to provide the support needed to manage the resolution of CCPs: the Bank's designation as the national resolution authority for central counterparties provided for in the 2021 European Delegation Law (Law 127/2022) requires the timely implementation of measures to carry out this task.
-The Bank of Italy, as the designated authority for the supervision of deposit guarantee schemes (DGSs) at national level, is called upon to strengthen the exercise of supervisory powers over the operations of DGSs, while complying with the guidelines laid down and recently updated by the European Banking Authority, in order to ensure a consistent level of protection for depositors and to promote the stability of the banking system.
+The entry into force of European regulations for a framework for the recovery and resolution of central counterparties (CCPs) requires all Member States to adopt measures to provide the support needed to manage the resolution of CCPs: with the legislative decree implementing the European regulation (Legislative Decree 224/23), the Bank assumed the role of national resolution authority for

+CCPs as of 31 January 2024.
+The Bank of Italy, as the designated authority for the supervision of deposit guarantee schemes (DGSs) at national level, is also called upon to strengthen the exercise of supervisory powers over the operations of DGSs, while complying with the guidelines laid down and recently updated by the European Banking Authority, in order to ensure a consistent level of protection for depositors and to promote the stability of the banking system.